-If you are a Fellow of IAFL, we collect your name, photograph, date of birth, business address and contact details, languages spoken, profile for our website, practice areas, class of fellowship and chapter, financial information about dues paid, join date, certificate number and spouse/partner name
+- If you are a Fellow of IAFL, we collect your name, photograph, date of birth, business address and contact details, languages spoken, profile for our website, practice areas, class of fellowship and chapter, financial information about dues paid, join date, certificate number and spouse/partner name

-> - If you attend an IAFL meeting or symposium as a Fellow or Lawyer Guest, we collect your name, e-mail address, practice location, guest name(s) dietary requirements, hotel booking information and tour and event booking details.
-From May 2018 we will ask non-Fellow delegates whether they would like to be informed about IAFL open events in the future
+- If you attend an IAFL meeting or symposium as a Fellow or Lawyer Guest, we collect your name, e-mail address, practice location, guest name(s) dietary requirements, hotel booking information and tour and event booking details.
+We may also take photographs of meeting attendees during the event.

-> - If you attend an IAFL meeting or symposium and we need further information from you (for example if you choose to visit a military base or if we have to register you as a speaker) then we will explain fully how that information will be stored, shared and destroyed at the point of collection
+- If you attend an IAFL meeting or symposium and we need further information from you (for example if you choose to visit a military base or if we have to register you as a speaker) then we will explain fully how that information will be stored, shared and destroyed at the point of collection

-> - If you apply to join IAFL, we collect your name, date of birth, nationality, home address, business address and contact details, education history, career history, prizes and awards, languages spoken and contact details of your referees and references.
+- If you apply to join IAFL, we collect your name, date of birth, nationality, business address and contact details, education history, career history, prizes and awards, languages spoken and contact details of your referees and references.
 We may also collect information about you from the internet, from our Fellows and others who may have knowledge of you and your practice

-> - IAFL do not store your credit or debit card details since all transactions are made through our e-commerce partner authorize.net.
-IAFL staff do not have access to card details through this system although they are able to re-charge (with your permission) or refund to your card if required.
+- IAFL do not store your credit or debit card details since all transactions are made through our e-commerce partner authorize.net.
+IAFL contractors do not have access to card details through this system although they are able to re-charge (with your permission) or refund to your card if required

->

-> How we use your personal data
+How we use your personal data